gw-cs-sd/sd-18-slamtown/README.md

 # Windows Machine Dependencies

-If you are using the same UP boad as us, then everything here should already be present
+If you are using the same UP board as us, then everything here should already be present

 ## Python 2.7 verion of 32-bit Anaconda
 [Download the 32-bit installer here](https://www.anaconda.com/download/)